CTE Learning Path

 Early Signs and Symptom Patterns

-Start here if your concern is more practical: mood changes, memory problems, personality shifts, impulsivity, sleep disruption, or other changes that feel different but are hard to explain.
+Start here if your concern is more immediate: mood changes, memory problems, personality shifts, impulsivity, sleep disruption, or other changes that feel different but are hard to explain.

 What Does CTE Look Like Early?